idbrii/spacemacs/doc/VIMUSERS.md

 * C-u does not clear before the cursor
 * C-r does not work (inserting a word, file, etc under cursor)

+# Common Vim Changes
+There are some maps/settings that are so common that they're suggested by the vim help or implemented in [vim-sensible](https://github.com/tpope/vim-sensible).
+Here's how you do them in spacemacs.

+* `nnoremap Y y$`

+Make Y consistent with C and D by operating from cursor to end of line.

+    (evil-nmap "Y" 'evil-copy-to-end-of-line)

+* `nnoremap Q gw`

+Use Q for formatting.
+To map to the `gq` equivalent (reposition cursor) instead of `gw` (format without moving cursor), use `'evil-fill-and-move`.

+    (evil-nmap "Q" 'evil-fill)

+* `nnoremap <C-q> <C-v>`

+Use C-q to start block selection.

+    (evil-nmap "C-q" 'evil-visual-block)

+* `nnoremap cw dwi`

+From :help cw

 # Lingo